erichnau/ApInsight/README.md

 ## License
 The software is released under the MIT License.
 See the LICENSE file for more details.

+## Citing ApInsight
+If you use ApInsight in your research or project, please cite it as follows:

+Nau, E. (2024).
+ApInsight: Ground Penetrating Radar Data Analysis Tool.
+GitHub.
+Available at: https://github.com/erichnau/ApInsight

 ## Acknowledgements
 This project was made possible through the support of the Norwegian Institute for Cultural Heritage Research ([NIKU](https://www.niku.no)).
 The strategic funding pot of NIKU, financed by the Norwegian Research Council, played a crucial role in facilitating the development of ApInsight.
 Gratitude is extended to [Geosphere Austria](https://www.geosphere.at/de) for their financial contribution, which aided the progression and enhancement of this project.